vini-karumuru/QAA/README.md

 4. Comment on the overall data quality of your two libraries.
 Go beyond per-base qscore distributions.
 Examine the `FastQC` [documentation](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/3%20Analysis%20Modules/) for guidance on interpreting results and planning next steps.
 Make and justify a recommendation on whether these data are of high enough quality to use for further analysis.

-# Part 2 – Adaptor trimming comparison
+## Part 2 – Adaptor trimming comparison

-5. In your QAA environment, install `Cutadapt` and `Trimmomatic`.
+5. If you haven't already in your QAA environment, install `Cutadapt` and `Trimmomatic`.
 Check your installations with:
     - `cutadapt --version` (should be 5.0)
     - `trimmomatic -version` (should be 0.39)